Ayelet Shaked

-She began her career in Tel Aviv's high-tech industry, working as an engineer at Texas Instruments.
-In 2010, she established the My Israel extra-parliamentary movement with Naftali Bennett and led it until May 2012.
-In 2019, she established the New Right together with Bennett.
-After the party did not pass the electoral threshold in the April 2019 Israeli legislative election, Shaked planned to join Likud, but Miri Regev did not allow her to do so.
-Following Benjamin Netanyahu's failure to form a coalition government and the pending September 2019 Israeli legislative election, Shaked ended up succeeding Bennett as the chairwoman of the New Right, and later became the leader of the Yamina alliance.
+Before entering politics, Shaked began her career in the Israeli high-tech industry, working as an engineer at Texas Instruments shortly after graduating from Tel Aviv University.
+In 2010, she co-founded the "My Israel" extra-parliamentary movement alongside Naftali Bennett and led it until May 2012.
+Later, in 2019, Shaked, Bennett, and Shuli Mualem founded the New Right, which did not pass the electoral threshold in the April 2019 legislative election.
+Afterwards, Shaked planned to join Likud, but Miri Regev did not allow her to do so.
+When Israeli prime minister Benjamin Netanyahu failed to form a coalition government in the run-up to the September 2019 legislative election, Shaked ended up succeeding Bennett as leader of the New Right.

-She is considered one of Israel's most active and influential legislators, and initiated and drafted laws including Israel's 2016 NGO law, its comprehensive law against terrorism, a version of the basic law proposal on Israel as the nation-state of the Jewish people, as well as a law limiting the powers of the Israeli Supreme Court.
+Shaked was considered to be one of the country's most active and influential legislators.
+She has initiated and drafted various laws, including the 2016 NGO law, the comprehensive national anti-terrorism law, a version of the proposal for Basic Law: Israel as the Nation-State of the Jewish People, and a law limiting the powers of the Israeli Supreme Court.

-Early life and career
+Early life

-Shaked was born Ayelet Ben Shaul in Tel Aviv to a well-educated upper-middle-class Israeli family.
-Her paternal grandmother immigrated to Israel from Iraq as a single mother in the 1950s as part of the Jewish exodus from Arab and Muslim countries, carefully investing her money in property and the education of her children.
-Her father was an accountant and voted Likud.
-Shaked describes herself as "half-Iraqi and proud of it".
-Her mother, a Bible teacher, was from a center-left Ashkenazi family whose ancestors migrated to Palestine from the Russian Empire and Romania in the 1880s as part of the First Aliyah.
+Shaked was born in Tel Aviv to a well-educated, upper-middle-class family of Israeli Jews.
+She is of Mizrahi descent on her father's side (Iraqi-Jewish) and of Ashkenazi descent on her mother's side (Russian-Jewish and Romanian-Jewish): her paternal grandmother immigrated to Israel from Iraq as a single mother in the 1950s, as part of the Jewish exodus from the Muslim world, and carefully invested her money into property and the education of her children; and her maternal ancestors immigrated to Ottoman Palestine from the Russian Empire and Romania in the 1880s, as part of the First Aliyah.
+Her father was an accountant by profession and hailed from a right-wing background, having voted Likud, while her mother was a Bible teacher and hailed from a centre-left background.
+Shaked has described herself as "half-Iraqi and proud of it" with regard to her heritage.

-She grew up in the upper-middle-class Bavli neighborhood of Tel Aviv.
-She identified her political awakening and right-wing orientation to when she was 8 years old, after watching a television debate between Yitzhak Shamir and Shimon Peres, where she supported the right-wing views of Shamir.
+In Tel Aviv, she grew up in the upper-middle-class neighbourhood of Bavli.
+She identified her political awakening and right-wing orientation to when she was eight years old, after watching a television debate between Yitzhak Shamir and Shimon Peres, wherein she supported the conservative views of Shamir.
 As a teenager, she was a main instructor in the Hebrew Scouts Movement in Israel.

-At high-school, she held right-wing views but was not highly political.
+Education and military service

-She served in the IDF as an infantry instructor in the Golani Brigade, serving in the 12th Barak (Lightning) battalion and Sayaret Golani (the special forces unit within the Golani Brigade).
-It was while she was in the army, that her right-wing views were strengthened.
-At Tel Aviv University, she obtained a BSc in electrical engineering and computer science.
-She began her career in the Tel Aviv high-tech industry, working as a software engineer at Texas Instruments and later becoming manager of the company's marketing.
+Shaked served in the Israel Defense Forces as an infantry instructor with the Golani Brigade; she was enlisted in the 12th Barak (Lightning) Battalion as well as in Sayaret Golani.
+She later enrolled in Tel Aviv University, graduating with a Bachelor of Science in the disciplines of electrical engineering and computer science, and subsequently began her career in the Israeli high-tech industry; Shaked was employed at Texas Instruments as a software engineer and later became manager of the company's marketing department.